 Convert Pascal to Millibar (Pa to mbar)

-Pascal (Pa) and Millibar (mbar) are both units of length.
+Pascal (Pa) and Millibar (mbar) are both units of pressure.
 With the conversion form below, you can effortlessly and accurately convert pascal to millibar.
-This free online calculator tool makes it simple and easy to perform the conversion from Pa to mbar.
+This free online calculator tool makes it simple and easy to perform the conversion from Pa unit to the mbar unit.

 One Pascal is equal to 0.01 Millibar.